NicolasEymael/LTE/README.md

 bits --> coding --> modulation --> MIMO --> OFDM --> (meio ruidoso) --> recepção do sinal e blablabla

-coding:
+CODING:

 "The channel coding scheme for transport blocks in LTE is Turbo Coding as for UTRA, with a coding rate of R=1/3, two 8-state constituent encoders and a contention-free Quadratic Permutation Polynomial (QPP) turbo code internal interleaver.
 Trellis termination is used for the turbo coding.
 Before the turbo coding, transport blocks are segmented into byte aligned segments with a maximum information block size of 6144 bits.
 Error detection is supported by the use